MamichEZ/genius-homework-1/README.md

 Add bcg images, make modal window, animation to stars on bcg, add css-transitions to intractive elements, position elements.
 11.09
-Add validation to forms and correct width for hero-secction and footer
+Add validation to forms and correct width for hero-secction and footer 14.09.25
+Fixed problems, also in footer (delete div), add "container" to footer and hero-section